-Through its constant work over the past almost four decades – from participating in the drafting of the UN Minimum Rules for the Administration of Juvenile Justice (1985) to the follow-up of the UNCRC’s General Comment No. 10 on Juvenile Justice (2007) – DCI has become the “go-to” nongovernmental organisation for leadership, experience, and technical expertise on Justice for Children.
+Through its constant work over the past almost four decades – from participating in the drafting of the UN Minimum Rules for the Administration of Juvenile Justice (1985) to the follow-up of the UNCRC’s General Comment No. 24 on Children’s Rights in the Child Justice System (2019, available now in EN/FR/ES) – DCI has become the “go-to” nongovernmental organisation for leadership, experience, and technical expertise on Justice for Children.

 DCI’s works to ensure that the conditions of children within justice systems to be internationally acknowledged; to place children within the frame of justice as a priority on international, regional and national agendas; and to see that national child-friendly justice systems are established, guided by the principles enshrined in the United Nations Convention on the Rights of the Child (UNCRC) and all other relevant international, regional, and national norms and standards.